ven7782/AmpyFin/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to open a pull request or submit issues for bugs or feature requests, especially in the trading strategies section for future improvements.
-Your input can help enhance this project for those new to algorithmic trading.
+Feel free to open a pull request or submit issues for bugs or feature requests.
+Future improvements may focus on optimizing the ranking system or expanding the bot's capabilities for more advanced trading strategies.

 ## License